 Environmental monitoring and reporting

-A team of environmental scientists and technicians monitor radiation and collect and analyse environmental samples from ANSTO's Lucas Heights campus..
+A team of environmental scientists collect and analyse many types of environmental samples from ANSTO's Lucas Heights campus and the local area.

-The results show that ANSTO's activities make only a very small addition (less than 0.01 per cent) to the natural background radiation dose in the environment, and are used to ensure that ANSTO meets standards required by federal and state government agencies.
-The results are published regularly.
+The results show that ANSTO's activities make only a very small addition (less than 0.2 per cent) to the natural background radiation dose which all Australians receive from the environment, and are used to ensure that ANSTO meets standards required by federal and state government agencies.

 Collecting and analysing samples

 Water samples and sediment are collected regularly from stormwater drains and local creeks.
-Groundwater samples are collected from bores around ANSTO.
+Groundwater samples are collected from wells around ANSTO.

-ANSTO also has a key role, through the Institute for Environmental Research, in a major research project that monitors fine particle pollution along the NSW coast, and other locations internationally.
+ANSTO also has a key role in a major research project that monitors fine particle pollution along the NSW coast, and other locations internationally.